LeeoBianchi/HealpixMPI.jl/paper.md

 # The latest SHT engine: DUCC

-As of the time of this paper being submitted, `Healpix.jl` relies on the SHTs provided by the C library `libsharp`[TOCITE].
+As of the time of this paper being submitted, `Healpix.jl` relies on the SHTs provided by the C library `libsharp`[@libsharp].
 However, since a couple of years ago, `libsharp`’s development has ceased and its functionalities have been included, as an SHT sub-module, in `DUCC` (Distinctively Useful Code Collection).

 The timing between the development of `DUCC` and `HealpixMPI.jl` was quite lucky, as I became aware of the rising idea of a Julia interface for DUCC when I was about to start building a package out of my code.
 This gave me the chance to swap the SHTs dependencies of `HealpixMPI.jl` from `libsharp`,